 Have you ever followed a path only to wonder if it was the right path to take?
 This year, I wrote a post about “Stopping the Highlight Reel”.
 It’s time I did that with you—to stop sharing my own highlight reel with you.

 What makes your heart sing?
 Is it a pretty house with a picket fence or is it an airline ticket with no definite return date?

 Everyone’s dreams are different.
 It’s what makes you happy in life that’s the key.
 What makes your heart sing.
 What lights you up when you talk about it.
 Yeah, it took a long time for me to figure that out.

 Moving to the other side of the world is a huge leap.
 Leaving a secure job to travel the world is too.
 We’ve done both.
 Maybe Crazy?
 Courageous?
 Hell yes!
 It takes courage to make commitments like those.

 After our trip to Outback N.S.W., I am reflective.
 I feel lost in my own country.
 My mental state has returned to a place I thought I left behind.

-If I could sum up Broger’s End I would say: Relaxed.
+If you want the quintessential Australian country getaway, Broger’s End is it.
+I could sum up Broger’s End I would say: Relaxed.
 Settling.
 Eco-friendly.
 And, above all, peaceful.
 I could seriously move here.